Lilahamstern/Lilahamstern/README.md

 ### Hi there 👋

-- 🔭 I’m am currently unemployed.
+- 🔭 I’m am currently working as IT-Support.
 - 🌱 I’m currently working on evolving my programming skills and personal skills.
 - 🤔 If you find something interesting, feel free to use it.
 - 📫 The easiest way to reach out to me is by email.